lbatschelet/GeoRoughness-Tool/README.md

-# DEM Surface Roughness Calculator
+# GeoRoughness Tool

-The DEM Roughness Calculator is a comprehensive tool designed for geospatial analysis, allowing users to calculate the surface roughness of Digital Elevation Models (DEMs) using the standard deviation of height within a specified window size.
+The GeoRoughness Tool is a comprehensive tool designed for geospatial analysis, allowing users to calculate the surface roughness of Digital Elevation Models (DEMs) using the standard deviation of height within a specified window size.
 The tool is equipped with both a graphical user interface (GUI) and a command-line interface (CLI), making it versatile for different user preferences and workflows.

 ## Features